Should You Cover Your Pool When It Rains? Expert Guide

 Why Most Pools Don't Need Rain Covers

 Swimming pools are engineered to handle weather, including rain.
-Your pool's circulation system, skimmers, and overflow drains are specifically designed to manage water level increases from precipitation.
+Your pool's circulation system and skimmers are specifically designed to manage water level increases from precipitation.
 Rain can actually benefit your pool in several ways:

 - Free water replacement: Rain provides naturally soft water that dilutes concentrated chemicals